-Chris is a member of the firm's Knowledge Management Working Group, has been a member of Shook’s Diversity and Inclusion Committee and is involved in the firm’s mentoring and business development programs.
+Chris is a member of the firm's Pro Bono committee and the Knowledge Management Working Group, and is a past member of Shook’s Diversity and Inclusion Committee.
+He is involved in the firm’s mentoring and business development programs.

-Before joining Shook in 1997, Chris focused on federal white collar criminal law, trade regulation and appellate practice.
-He completed an extern clerkship for The Hon.
-Alex Kozinski of the U.S. Circuit Court of Appeals, Ninth Circuit and served as a pro bono housing attorney for Mid-Minnesota Legal Assistance.
+Before joining Shook in 1997, Chris’s practice focused on federal white-collar criminal trial and appellate law and unfair trade regulation and litigation.
+He completed an extern clerkship at the U.S. Circuit Court of Appeals for the Ninth Circuit and served as a pro bono housing attorney for Mid-Minnesota Legal Assistance.

 Lock v.
-Philip Morris USA Inc., et al. (Favorable verdict)
+Philip Morris USA Inc. (Favorable verdict)

 Nichols v.
-Asbestos Corporation Ltd., et al. (Dismissed on motion after expert discovery)
+Asbestos Corporation Ltd. (Dismissed on motion after expert discovery)

 Szymanski v.
-R. J. Reynolds Tobacco Company, et al. (Defense verdict)
+R. J. Reynolds Tobacco Company (Defense verdict)

 Willis v.
-R. J. Reynolds Tobacco Company, et al. (Willis I mistrial, Willis II defense verdict)
+R. J. Reynolds Tobacco Company (Willis I mistrial, Willis II defense verdict)

 Pokarney v.
-Kraft Foods North America, Inc., et al. (Settled on favorable terms after expert discovery)
+Kraft Foods North America, Inc. (Settled on favorable terms after expert discovery)

 Krigbaum v.
-American Tobacco Company, et al. (Dismissed after treater depositions)
+American Tobacco Company (Dismissed after taking treater depositions)

 Coolidge v.
-Philip Morris Incorporated, et al. (Defense verdict on medical issues)
+Philip Morris Incorporated (Defense verdict on medical issues)

-Americo Napoli, Jr. v.
+Napoli v.
 E & T, LLC d.b.a.
-Emeril’s New Orleans Fish House.
-(Settled on favorable terms after expert reports served)
+Emeril’s New Orleans Fish House (Settled on favorable terms after expert reports served)